UTS-eResearch/data_directory_cataloger/README.md

 # README

-This is the data directory checker.
+This is the data directory cataloger.
 The purpose of it is to help manage numerous directories by having a README.yaml in most directories and which stores metadata about the contents of that directory.